 Neutrogena Naturals Purifying Facial Cleanser

 Neutrogena routinely uses salicylic acid, but a few Neutrogena products contain mostly natural ingredients.
-Neutrogena Naturals Purifying Facial Cleanser was named the best "eco-friendly" cleanser by InStyle.com in 2012.
+Neutrogena Naturals Purifying Facial Cleanser was named an Allure Readers' Choice product in 2015.
 It was also given a five-star expert rating at Beautypedia.

 - Gentle, water-soluble formula doesn't strip skin